Ebor Festival Betting Offers & Tips – 21st, 22nd, 23rd & 24th August 2024

 • Official Website: York Racecourse

 York’s Ebor Festival is run over four days, it includes some of the biggest names in the racing circuit with the top trainers and jockeys all taking part.
-The Ebor, the race which lends it’s name to the meeting, takes place on the Saturday and is one if the biggest flat handicaps in the calendar, with a prize fund of £500,000 in 2023.
+The Ebor, the race which lends it’s name to the meeting, takes place on the Saturday and is one if the biggest flat handicaps in the calendar, with a prize fund of £500,000 in 2024.

 Other highlights include the Group 1 Juddmonte International on the first day, which can boast legends such as Frankel and Sea The Stars amongst it’s recent winners.

-We’ll take a look at the big races below and highlight the best offers available for the meeting.
+Below we’ll highlight the best offers available for the meeting.

 Existing Customer Free Bets & Money Back Offers